Oklahoma mother says sex offender kept daughter’s family ‘under lock and key’

 While Rice declined to provide details of how they died, Mayo said the sheriff’s office told her that her daughter and grandchildren were all found shot to death in various locations on McFadden’s property.

-He said law enforcement officials also told him that all of the victims suffered gunshot wounds, that some had been lined up and were located across the property.
+He said law enforcement officials also told him that all of the victims suffered gunshot wounds and that some had been lined up and were located across the property.

 “I would say he was weird,” Webster said.
 “He was always getting into his kids’ phones and reading all their snap messages and all that.
 It wasn’t in a way of a concerned parent.
 It was more of keeping tabs on the kids.”